ImageMagick/ImageMagick/README.md

 * [Transparency](https://imagemagick.org/Usage/masking/): render portions of an image invisible.
 * [Virtual pixel support](https://imagemagick.org/script/architecture.php#virtual-pixels): convenient access to pixels outside the image region.

-[Examples of ImageMagick Usage](https://imagemagick.org/Usage/), shows how to use ImageMagick from the command-line to accomplish any of these tasks and much more.
-Also, see [Fred's ImageMagick Scripts](http://www.fmwconcepts.com/imagemagick/): a plethora of command-line scripts that perform geometric transforms, blurs, sharpens, edging, noise removal, and color manipulations.
-With [Magick.NET](https://github.com/dlemstra/Magick.NET), use ImageMagick without having to install ImageMagick on your server or desktop.
+[Examples of ImageMagick Usage](https://imagemagick.org/Usage/), demonstrates how to use the software from the [command line](https://imagemagick.org/script/command-line-processing.php) to achieve various effects.
+There are also several scripts available on the website called [Fred's ImageMagick Scripts](http://www.fmwconcepts.com/imagemagick/), which can be used to apply geometric transforms, blur and sharpen images, remove noise, and perform other operations.
+Additionally, there is a tool called [Magick.NET](https://github.com/dlemstra/Magick.NET) that allows users to access the functionality of ImageMagick without having to install the software on their own systems.
+Finally, the website also includes a [Cookbook](http://im.snibgo.com/) with tips and examples for using ImageMagick on Windows systems.

 #### News